tavorperry/ZooP/README.md

 Please notice that that it tkaes few minuts till the changes are reflacted in the URL.
 Good Luck! :)

--
+Main rules:
+1.Add Comment for EVERY commit that you do.
+  That will help us to follow after the changes that we do.
+2. Keep on clean code with comments inside the file to understand -
 -
 -